WHAT IS ‘BUG’?

 I suppose where BUG differs from Antenna and other music video or short film showcases there have been is my contribution.
 I add bits and pieces of my own stuff from my laptop in between the music vids that might take the form of a song or a video I’ve made or might just be a selection of comments that You Tubers have left beneath a video.
 I tell people that BUG is like going round to a friend’s house and having him open up his laptop and show you interesting and amusing things he’s found or made, except not as tedious and shit as that sounds.
 Also it’s on a big screen with a room full of people which makes it more of an experience than just being alone in front of your computer at 1 in the morning (though that can be an experience too of course…)

 Every two months we do a brand new show at the BFI.
 The first show usually features a shambolic interview between myself and a guest director.
-In the past we’ve had Shynola, Tim Pope, David O’Reilly, Kevin Godley, Garth Jennings, Richard Ayoade, Andreas Nilsson, Romain Gavras and Peter Serafinowicz to made but a few.
+In the past we’ve had Shynola, Tim Pope, David O’Reilly, Kevin Godley, Garth Jennings, Richard Ayoade, Andreas Nilsson, Romain Gavras and Peter Serafinowicz to name but a few.
 Then, usually the following week we do one or two ‘Directors Cut’ shows that are more or less the same but without the interview and with some other delicious sprinkles added instead.
 We’re forever grateful to the BFI’s Stuart Brown for having us there in the first place and I’m proud to say the BFI remains BUG’s spiritual home!

 You can book on the BFI website.
 Tickets go on sale to BFI members first and (for the time being) sell out fairly quickly but for one reason or another there are always a few seats left on the night, so if you can’t get a ticket on line, its definitely worth coming along and asking at the box office for tickets just before the show starts.